 - 6.1 miles around the entire island

-- Mostly flat and good for relative beginner bikers but a few sections are with traffic and can make people nervous
+- Mostly flat and suitable for relative beginner bikers but a few sections are with traffic and can make people nervous

-I started from around the Ferry Landing, which is one of the popular areas of the island.
+We started from around Ferry Landing, which is one of the popular areas of the island.
 There is a small beach here and multiple places to eat.

-From here I headed out towards the bridge on the peaceful, large cement path they have.
+From there, we headed out towards the bridge on the peaceful, broad cement path.
 It was a serene and beautiful ride as we looked out over the San Diego skyline and biked along at a leisurely pace.
-From here the path headed into Tidelands Park which is the vast open space on the South East part of the island.
-It is a beautiful park that I enjoy hanging out at, and it was nice to have the path go through it.
+From there, the path headed through Tidelands Park, which is the vast open space on the southeast part of the island.
+It is a beautiful park that I enjoy hanging out at, and it was nice to bike through.

-Next, you cross under the Coronado Bridge, which is where I stopped at to take photos.
+Next, you cross under the Coronado Bridge, a great spot for photos.

 The path then parallels the golf course before heading along Glorietta Blvd all the way to Silver Strand Beach.

-You probably want to walk it by Hotel Del also since it is fun to take your time through this section and take it all in and there is usually a lot of people.
+You probably want to walk it by Hotel Del also as it is fun to take your time through this section and take it all in.
+Plus, there is usually a lot of people as well.

 After that, you can continue on the trail or cut into Star Park and see L. Frank Baum’s (Wizard of Oz author) house.

-The trail continues along until you reach the other side of the island near the naval base.
+The trail continues until you reach the other side of the island near the naval base.
 From here it cuts in, and there are multiple parks you can stop and enjoy.
-I recommend the Bayview Park as it is a nice shaded spot for a break.
+I recommend the Bayview Park as it is a lovely shaded spot for a break.